ngusadeep/FarasiChat/README.md

 ```

----

-This is **brief, professional, and well-structured**, ready for a GitHub repo.

 I can also make a **version with a small diagram showing the MVC + AI flow**, which makes it look more polished and easy to understand for new developers.